KPCOFGS/blood_moon/README.md

 # blood_moon
-Random blood moon events that turn the sky red, double zombie damage and speed, and increase spawn rates. author = shixian
+Random blood moon events that turn the sky red, double zombie damage and speed, and increase spawn rates.